TypeRocket/docs/v5/post-types-making.md

 ### Adding an Icon

-Set the icon for the post type with one of the 200+ icons from TypeRocket or using one of the 200+ [WordPress dashicons](https://developer.wordpress.org/resource/dashicons/).
+Set the icon for the post type with one of the 200+ [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/).

 ```php
 $team->setIcon('dashicons-groups');